sanity-io/hydrogen-sanity/README.md

 }
 ```

-This Visual Editing component will cause any `useQuery` hooks to rerender with live preview content when in preview mode and the user has an authenticated preview session.
+This Visual Editing component will trigger incremental updates to draft documents from the server for users with a valid preview session.
 [Duplicate its source](https://github.com/sanity-io/visual-editing/blob/main/packages/visual-editing/src/remix/VisualEditing.tsx) into your own project if you wish to customize its behavior.

-`useQuery` is a hook designed to receive the initial payload of `loadQuery` from the server.
-When not in preview mode, it will pass the initial payload to the component as-is.
-When in preview mode, it will subscribe to updates and rerender the component with live preview content.
+These updates are faster when your initial server-side content is passed through an optional `useQuery` hook.

 ```tsx
 // Any route file, such as ./app/routes/index.tsx